cjus/hydra-aws-docker-article/README.md

 Note: make sure to use your own docker hub user name in the last line above.

 Our `-v` volume flag above specifies the location of the hello-service config file.
 You'll need to create that folder and copy a config file into it.
-That will give you the ability to laster tweak or extend the settings.
+That will give you the ability to later tweak or extend the settings.

 ```shell
 $ sudo mkdir -p /usr/local/etc/configs/hello-service